ggarra13/ggarra13/README.md

      * GLFW
      * OpenGL

-- I am familiar with these VFX and APIs packages:
+- I have used these VFX and APIs packages:
    * Nuke
    * Maya (its API and as an artist)
    * Prman (its API and as an artist)